argentlabs/argent-contracts-starknet/README.md

 ### Contract fixtures

 The [fixtures folder](./tests/fixtures/) contains pre-compiled contracts used for tests (both json and casm).
-To add or update a contract, have a look at the [`fixtures` makefile target](./Makefile).
+To add or update a contract, have a look at the [`fixtures` Makefile target](./Makefile).

 ### Interface IDs

 We support legacy interface IDs for compatibility reasons.
 But new interfaces IDs will follow [SNIP-5](https://github.com/ericnordelo/SNIPs/blob/feat/standard-interface-detection/SNIPS/snip-5.md#how-interfaces-are-identified)
-Tool to calculate the interface ids: https://github.com/ericnordelo/src5-rs
+Tool to calculate the interface IDs: https://github.com/ericnordelo/src5-rs

 ## Release checklist

 - Bump version if needed (new deployment in mainnet)
-- Setup your .env file with the deployer info and run `yarn deploy` to declare the accounts
+- Set up your .env file with the deployer info and run `yarn deploy` to declare the accounts
 - Verify the contracts if possible
-- Deploy to as many envs as possible: goerli-1, goerli-2, integration...
+- Deploy to as many environments as possible: mainnet, goerli-1, goerli-2 or integration
 - Update the contents of the `deployments` folder with the new addresses
 - Tag the commit used for the release (include the same name as in the `deployments` folder for easy tracking)
-- Create release in github if needed
+- Create release in GitHub if needed
 - Make this checklist better if you learned something during the process